 - The St. Clair County Research and Resources: A Genealogist’s Guide details census abstracts, books, and indexes available for the county’s residents from 1783, 1787, 1807, 1810, 1818, the federal census 1820-1930, and the surviving state census records.
 For microfilm from which all the censuses online were derived, it lists the order of appearance that St. Clair County villages and townships were recorded for each census year 1810-1930.
 The Belleville Public Library also has the list.
 This tool is useful when name searches are unsuccessful and you want to browse a particular location.

-Seldom used in the digital age, microfilm is still available at the Belleville Public Library for each census taken for St. Clair.
+Seldom used for census research in the digital age, it may be useful if some pages were not digitized.
+Census microfilm is still available at the Belleville Public Library for each census taken for St. Clair.

 - Names 1810-1860 in the early state censuses are on cards at the Illinois State Archives